List of members of the United Nations Security Council

-Map showing the members of the United Nations Security Council as of 2025, with permanent members (China, France, Russia, the United Kingdom, and the United States) in blue, and non-permanent members (Algeria, Denmark, Greece, Guyana, Pakistan, Panama, the Republic of Korea, Sierra Leone, Slovenia, and Somalia) in green.

 Membership of the United Nations Security Council is held by the five permanent members and ten elected, non-permanent members.

 Being elected requires a two-thirds majority vote from the United Nations General Assembly.
 Elected members hold their place on the council for a two-year term, with five seats contested in even years and five seats contested in odd years.
 An outgoing member cannot be immediately re-elected.

-Elections usually begin in June for a term starting January 1.
+Elections usually begin in June for a term starting 1 January.
 Because of the two-thirds majority requirement, it is possible for two evenly matched candidates to deadlock with approximately half the vote each, sometimes needing weeks of negotiations to resolve.

 Non-permanent seats are distributed geographically, with a certain number of seats allocated to each of the five United Nations Regional Groups.